DiUS/pact_broker-docker/README.md

     * `PACT_BROKER_DATABASE_NAME`
     * `PACT_BROKER_DATABASE_PORT` (optional, defaults to the default port for the specified adapter)

 Adapter can be 'postgres' (recommended) or 'mysql2' (please note that future JSON search features may not be supported on mysql).
+SQLite will work for spikes, but it is NOT supported as a production database.

-For an sqlite database (only recommended for investigation/spikes, as it will be disposed of with the container unless you mount it from an external file system):
+For an SQLite database (only recommended for investigation/spikes, as it will be disposed of with the container unless you mount it from an external file system):

   * `PACT_BROKER_DATABASE_ADAPTER` (set to 'sqlite')
   * `PACT_BROKER_DATABASE_NAME` (arbitrary name eg. pact_broker.sqlite)